As Bank of Canada turns hawkish, investors retool for higher rates outlook

 “Things like industrial metals and energy... you get the benefit of positive performance when economies are generally growing but they are also sensitive to inflation,” he said.

-A more hawkish Bank of Canada has bolstered the Canadian dollar CAD=, and James Athey, investment director at Aberdeen Standard Investments in London is among investors who bought the currency on Wednesday, when it touched a one-month high at 1.2455 per U.S. dollar, or 80.29 U.S. cents.
+A more hawkish Bank of Canada has bolstered the Canadian dollar, and James Athey, investment director at Aberdeen Standard Investments in London is among investors who bought the currency on Wednesday, when it touched a one-month high at 1.2455 per U.S. dollar, or 80.29 U.S. cents.

 He has also been betting that Canada’s long-term yields will rise more than short-term yields, or that the curve will steepen.